One of the most fun aspects of scrapbooking is all the other crafts that can be utilized with it.

 3 – Painting

 Lots of scrapbookers enjoy adding little paintings to their pages.
 Some are brave enough to paint straight on to the page, others (like me!) prefer to paint on to paper, card or another surface and then glue that into the scrapbook.
 Even if you do not consider yourself a very good painter, including your own artwork will really add a personal touch to your projects.
-You can include paintings of things in lieu of the more usual photos, or use it as embellishment and decoration.

 4 – Cross stitch